-The Echo was established in 2014 as an independent community newspaper for the London borough of Waltham Forest, established in July 2014.
-We publish every month and distribute 20,000 free copies of each issue via cafes, pubs, community spaces, train stations, and people’s doors.
+The Echo was established in 2014 as an independent community newspaper for the London borough of Waltham Forest.
+We publish monthly and distribute 17,500 free copies via cafes, pubs, community spaces, railway stations, places of worship, and many other places.

-The aim of the Echo is to promote the work of local community organisations and voluntary sector groups, along with arts and cultural activities taking place in the borough.
-We also want to provide an opportunity for local people to contribute and raise important issues.
+The aim of the Echo is to promote the work of local community organisations and voluntary groups, as well as provide a platform for local people to contribute and raise important issues.
 Through our journalism we also help to hold authority to account.

 Waltham Forest Echo is published by Social Spider CIC on behalf of WFWellComm CIC, a social enterprise formed by charities and social enterprises based in Waltham Forest.
 The WFWellComm management board comprises: David Floyd (Social Spider), Tom Ruxton (HEET), Helen Tredoux (Community Transport Waltham Forest).
 The member organisations of WFWellComm are: Community Transport Waltham Forest, Social Spider, HEET.

 Social Spider also publishes north-east London newspapers Tottenham Community Press and Enfield Dispatch.